Email

 Logo

-Bisphosphonates are a group of medicines used to treat osteopenia or osteoporosis, which are conditions associated with thin or fragile bones that are at increased risk for fracture.
-The medications help strengthen the bones and prevent future bone fractures.
-Patients with low bone density or a history of low-energy trauma fractures are recommended to take these medications.
-Disorders such as Paget’s disease and cancer that have spread (metastasized) to the bone are other indications for use.
-Patients on long-term oral steroid medications may also be recommended to take these medications.
+Bisphosphonates are a group of medicines used to treat osteopenia and osteoporosis, which are conditions associated with thin or fragile bones that are at increased risk for fracture.
+Bisphosphonates work by reducing the turnover of bone which lowers the risk of fracture.
+Patients with low bone density or a history of fractures may be recommended to take these medications.
+Disorders such as Paget’s disease or cancer that have spread (metastasized) to the bone are other indications for use.
+Patients on long-term oral steroid medications may also be recommended to take these medications to prevent developing osteoporosis.

 How To Take It